DCAN-Labs/hbcd-docs/docs/datacuration/exclusions.md

 ## Imaging, Spectroscopy, EEG, & Accelerometry

 #### Acquisition Parameter Criteria
 Following conversion to BIDS format, the MRI NIfTI and JSON files undergo additional checks to ensure data integrity.
 All images are verified to be acquired using a head coil before inclusion in the BIDS dataset.
+There is slight variability in the acceptable range of certain acquisition parameters due to vendor differences.
 Modality-specific inclusion criteria, parsed from the image JSON files, are as follows:

 <p>
 <div id="acq-param-table" class="table-banner" onclick="toggleCollapse(this)">